 Where Should You Start?

 When choosing what color to paint your room, a good place to start is to consider the amount and direction of natural light in the room.
 Contextualizing the light along with the existing colors and shapes in the room (such as rugs and furniture) can help you quickly narrow down your options.
-Bright, clean natural light will brighten up the paint so that the true color shows well, while a southern facing room may be warmed up by the warmer natural lighting it will get.
+Bright, clean natural light will brighten up the paint so that the true color shows well, while a southern-facing room may be warmed up by the warmer natural lighting it will get.

 A Feeling of Spaciousness

 When you want to make your room feel more spacious and open, brighter colors are often a better choice, as they will reflect more natural light.
-However, if the concept for the room is less “openness” than “coziness,” a deeper, moodier color may be superior for achieving that affect.
+However, if the concept for the room is less “openness” than “coziness,” a deeper, moodier color may be superior for achieving that effect.

 When getting multiple rooms painted in your house at the same time, there should be some consideration regarding how to make the colors feel coordinated and flow seamlessly from one room to the next.
 An easy way to do this is to choose different shades within the same color family.
 For example, having one room with a medium blue, and the next one a few shades lighter.
 Complimentary colors also help build a sense of cohesion — for example, you have that medium blue in one room and then go for a medium-hued gray hue in the next.